Deepakgthomas/dgthomas/index.md

 ## About Me
 I am a Ph.D. student in the Department of Computer Science at Tulane University.
-Deep Reinforcement Learning, Causal Inference, and Bayesian Networks are my interests.
-I completed my Master's degree in Mechanical Engineering from Iowa State University in 2019.
-My Master's research was on mechano-chemical milling techniques.
+I am interested in working on problems related to Deep Reinforcement Learning, Causal Inference, and Bayesian Networks.
+I obtained a Master's in Computer Science and Mechanical Engineering from Iowa State University.

 ## Publications and Preprints